0xProject/0x-monorepo/packages/order-watcher/README.md

 ```

 **Response**
 The server responds to all requests in a similar format.
-In the data field, you'll find another json object that has been converted into a string.
-This json object contains the following fields:
+In the data field, you'll find another object containing the following fields:

-*   `id`: The id corresponding to the request that the server is responding to. `UPDATE` responses are not based on any requests so the `id` field is `null`.
+*   `id`: The id corresponding to the request that the server is responding to. `UPDATE` responses are not based on any requests so the `id` field is omitted`.
 *   `jsonrpc`: Always `'2.0'`.
 *   `method`: The method the server is responding to.
 Eg. `ADD_ORDER`.
 When order states change the server may also initiate a response.
 In this case, method will be listed as `UPDATE`.
-*   `result`: This field varies based on the method. `UPDATE` responses contained the new order state. `GET_STATS` responses contain the current order count.
-When there are errors, this field is `null`.
+*   `result`: This field varies based on the method. `UPDATE` responses contain the new order state. `GET_STATS` responses contain the current order count.
+When there are errors, this field is omitted.
-*   `error`: When there is an error executing a request, the error message is listed here.
-When the server responds successfully, this field is `null`.
+*   `error`: When there is an error executing a request, the [JSON RPC](https://www.jsonrpc.org/specification) error object is listed here.
+When the server responds successfully, this field is omitted.

 In Javascript, the responses can be parsed using the `onmessage` callback: